garys404/cse15l-lab-reports/index.md

 * `cd <path>` "Change Directory" Used to switch the current working directory to the given path.
 * `cp /home/linux/ieng6/cs15lwi23/public/hello/txt ~/` Used to copy the hello.txt of original directory to home directory.
 * `ls -a` Used to list the component of .file of current directory
+* `ls -lat` Used to show the modify information of each file.

 ### That is all for the report